Projects in Progress

 Galleries Temporarily Closed

 The 8,600-square-foot expansion of the Scott Galleries that currently is in progress will add eight new rooms for the display of American art while reconfiguring several existing rooms to improve flow.
 The project is designed by the architectural firm of Frederick Fisher and Partners, which also designed the 2005 expansion with its modern, glass-fronted loggia on the north side of the building.
 The expanded gallery space will feature a stately south-facing glass entrance and lobby accessible via the Shakespeare Garden.
-It is scheduled to open in the summer of 2016.
+The expansion is scheduled to open in October 2016 with the Scott due to reopen in the summer of 2016.

 Chinese Garden Phase II